 ~~~ Marie: I was correct earlier yesterday when I suggested that driving the 22,000-pound Beast across the pool was idiotic.
 From the NYT report: “Tim Auerhahn, the chairman of the Aquatic Council, a consulting firm for the pool and hot-tub industry..., said he was also concerned by Mr. Trump’s decision to drive his motorcade across the pool’s surface on Thursday night....
 That might have put huge amounts of weight on the notoriously leaky — and newly repaired — joints between its concrete slabs.”
 These people could not be stupider or more destructive.

 Christina Jewett & Maggie Haberman of the New York Times: Donald “Trump has signed off on a plan to fire Dr. Marty Makary, commissioner of the Food and Drug Administration, after a series of clashes over vaping, oversight of the abortion pill and a series of new drug application denials that rattled biotech companies....
 Dr. Makary had a high profile for an F.D.A. commissioner, appearing frequently on television and podcasts to sell the work he was doing at the agency on improving the food supply, speeding up some drug approvals and trying to restore agency morale after thousands of staff members left....
 He was an ally of Health Secretary Robert F. Kennedy Jr.’s Make American Healthy Again supporters....
 Ultimately, Dr. Makary’s efforts were not enough to overcome the grievances of a growing band of enemies focused on selling tobacco, opposing abortion and seeing biotech therapies authorized....
 Leaving the White House Friday evening, Mr. Trump dismissed the idea that Dr. Makary would be fired.”
+Politico's story is here.

 The New York Times is liveblogging developments in the Iran war.
 From the pinned item at 7:00 am ET: “The United States said it had fired on two Iranian-flagged oil tankers on Friday, as Iran’s foreign minister accused Washington of 'a reckless military adventure' and of undermining diplomatic efforts to end the war.
 U.S. Central Command said it had disabled the two tankers as they tried to reach an Iranian port.
 The latest strikes came a day after the U.S. military and Iran exchanged fire in the Strait of Hormuz — fighting that the Iranian military said was triggered by an earlier U.S. attack on another Iranian tanker.
 They also came as Iranian officials have said Washington and Tehran are debating a one-page U.S. proposal for the sides to reopen the strait and cease hostilities for 30 days as they negotiate a comprehensive deal to end the war.”